 History is full of intrigue, events and experiences.
-You will explore a range of relevant, interesting and engaging topics which raise awareness of the moral, spiritual and cultural aspects of the past and relate them to the world today.
+Students will explore a range of relevant, interesting and engaging topics which raise awareness of the moral, spiritual and cultural aspects of the past and relate them to the world today.
+Teaching is strong in History and students are successfully challenged with quality first teaching at the heart of the department.
+Students learn with interest and are encouraged to question as they navigate through the engaging topics.
+Expectations of all students are high and as a consequence students thrive.